lnicalo/pingpong/README.md

     To send messages from ping to pong: `curl localhost:8000/ping/<num_messages>/<size>`.
 Then pong will generate a response to ping.

-    To send messages from pong to ping: `curl localhost:8000/pong/<num_messages>/<size>` Ping will not generate a response to pong to break the look
+    To send messages from pong to ping: `curl localhost:8000/pong/<num_messages>/<size>` Ping will not generate a response to pong to break the loop

     Endpoint response returns the metrics e.g: